alex-funnell/quark/README.md

 Tasks are distributed evenly across the nodes so that they can be ran with multiple processors.
 Tasks also have to be written and designed in a certain way that uses the cluster.

-Our nodes will run [Ubuntu Server](https://ubuntu.com/download/server) as the operating system, use [Python](https://www.python.org) as the high-level language that we will write the task in.
+Our nodes will run [Ubuntu Server](https://ubuntu.com/download/server) as the operating system and use [Python](https://www.python.org) as the high-level language that we will write the tasks in.

 ## Visualisation of cluster computing

 # Build and Test

-TODO: Describe and show how to build your code and run the tests.
+## Building a cluster with Raspberry Pis or other SBCs

+## Building a simulated cluster

 # Contribute